Import Motor Vehicle to Australia (Rules, Cost & Process)

 Step 1: Research and Eligibility Check

 Before spending a single dollar, verify that your car is eligible for import.
 Check the Department of Infrastructure's website and review the ROVER system pathways.
 If your car does not fit into the Personal Effects, Older Vehicle, or SEVs categories, you likely cannot import it.
+Confirm it qualifies under an approved Australian import pathway.
+Check the SEVS Register via ROVER for under-25-year vehicles.
+Confirm the build date (not just model year) for the 25-year rule.
+Engage a vehicle import specialist or your customs broker if you're unsure which pathway applies.

 Step 2: Apply for Vehicle Import Approval via ROVER